Exploration-Lab/Label-Studio-Annotator-Control/index.md

 This way the process of labelling of data becomes quite fast as well as transparent.
 You can simple follow the above steps for easy and Bingo!
 You are good to go with your labelling of your data via other people.

-**Note:** If you face any sort of bugs or any issue you can contact the contributors
+**NOTE:** If you face any sort of bugs or any issue you can contact the contributors